 A strong lead over the competition

-The people at Cadac Group are also very enthusiastic about the work Mark Brouwers has done for Warsco.
-'We don't have any clients yet in Benelux who use configurators at this level,' explains Robby Doumen, Manufacturing Sales Manager at Cadac Group in Belgium.
-'What Warsco has been able to achieve with Autodesk Inventor ETO is admirable.
-With this tool, Warsco has got a strong lead over the competition.'
+The people at Cadac Group are also very enthusiastic about the work Mark Brouwers has done for Warsco. ''We don't have any clients yet in the Benelux region who use configurators at this level,'' explains Robby Doumen, Manufacturing Sales Manager at Cadac Group in Belgium. ''What Warsco has been able to achieve with Autodesk Inventor ETO is admirable.
+With this tool, Warsco has got a strong lead over the competition.''

 Autodesk Inventor ETO provides several advantages

 Errors are dramatically reduced during the production process because changes to the production drawings are made on the fly in the configurator.
-With Autodesk Inventor's integration capacity, every drawing is strikingly visualized.
-Customers really like this because they can immediately see what the unit will look like, complete with layout and design.'
+With Autodesk Inventor's integration capacity, every drawing is strikingly visualised.
+Customers really like this because they can immediately see what the unit will look like, complete with layout and design.''